northeastern-rc/rc-public-documentation/docs/source/software/r.rst

 * The function ``packrat::clean(dry.run=T)`` will list any unused packages that were installed in your snapshot.
 You can remove them with: ``packrat::clean()``

 .. note::
         For most cases, having a single packrat directory is sufficient, unless you notice specific package conflicts or need different versions of the same package.
-A single packrat directory also saves from having to install the same dependencies.
+A single packrat directory also saves from having to install the same dependencies in different locations.

 **To turn-off previously set environments**

+If you find the install location is not setting to your project folder you may need to turn-off these environments.
+In some cases, these folders could also be present in your `/work/groupname/<project-name>` directory.

         ``mv ~/.rstudio ~/.rstudio-off``

         ``mv ~/.local ~/.local-off``